fiendyson/WSDC/README.md

 image_path = "**_C:/YourFolderHere/image.png_**"

-If the image isn't a match with your slow button due to dark mode or an updatre etc, snipping tool a new image and place it in the folder instead.
+If the image isn't a match with your slow button due to dark mode or an update etc, snipping tool a new image and place it in the folder instead.